Sports Injury · 踵

 Acupuncture for Achilles pain

-The Achilles takes enormous load and heals slowly.
-Acupuncture brings circulation to the tendon and calms the morning stiffness.
+The Achilles carries a lot of load and is slow to heal.
+Acupuncture brings blood flow to the tendon and settles the morning stiffness.

 Understanding it

-Achilles tendinopathy is irritation and degeneration of the tendon connecting the calf to the heel, common in runners and anyone who ramps up activity quickly.
-It brings pain and stiffness at the back of the ankle.
+Achilles tendinopathy is irritation and wear of the tendon that connects the calf to the heel.
+It shows up in runners and in anyone who ramps up activity quickly, and it brings pain and stiffness at the back of the ankle.

-Like other tendons, the Achilles has poor blood supply and heals slowly.
-Acupuncture is a strong fit: it draws circulation to the tendon while we manage load.
+Like other tendons, the Achilles has a poor blood supply, so it heals slowly.
+Acupuncture fits this well: it draws blood flow to the tendon while we manage the load on it.

 What we see